nitrictech/docs/docs/reference/storage/file-uploadurl.md

-Create a signed url for access to a file.
+Create a upload url for a file within a bucket.

 ```javascript
 import { bucket } from '@nitric/sdk';